otaviojava/jcassandra-book/09-java-jakarta.md

 The configuration class “teaches” the CDI how to generate the dependency on `CassandraColumnFamilyManager`, which is the class responsible for performing the communication between Java and the database.
 The `Settings` class represents the information for connecting to the database.
 In it, it is possible, for example, to define the password, user, clusters, among other information.

 The next step is to carry out the modeling of the book entity.
-If you come from the JPA world you will see that the concepts are the same, that is, we use the `Entity` annotation to map an entity, the` Id` annotation to identify the attribute that will be the unique identifier, in addition to the `Column` annotation for identify the other fields that will be persisted.
+If you come from the JPA world you will see that the concepts are the same, that is, we use the `Entity` annotation to map an entity, the Id annotation to identify the attribute that will be the unique identifier, in addition to the `Column` annotation for identifying the other fields that will be persisted.

 ```java
 @Entity ("book")